 We trained a minimum of three clinician scientists and two non-clinical postdoctoral scientists per year for a minimum of two years each.
 Recruitment and selection focused on identifying scholars with superior academic potential and scientific skills, with special attention to achieving a diversity of scholars and scholarship.
 Each scholar had an assigned mentor: an established, independent investigator with a proven track record who was selected for his/her commitment and track record of support for junior colleagues in their transition to independence.
 We targeted scholars for areas of special interest in:

 - Biobehavioral and Aging Research

-The scholars will have 75 percent protected time for research and career development.
-An individual career development plan will be developed by each scholar and their mentor.
-It will include, at a minimum, an intensive supervised research experience, instruction and assistance in grant writing and submission, experience in scientific writing, ongoing mentor contact, formal annual evaluation, and instruction in the responsible conduct of research.
-All scholars participate in the monthly First Tuesday Women's Health interdisciplinary research seminar series at the Institute for Research on Women and Gender.
-Access to faculty career development programs, advanced courses in biomedical research, biostatistics, epidemiology, and research methodology assistance will be available as appropriate.
+The scholars had 75 percent protected time for research and career development.
+An individual career development plan was developed by each scholar and his or her mentor.
+It included, at a minimum, an intensive supervised research experience, instruction and assistance in grant writing and submission, experience in scientific writing, ongoing mentor contact, formal annual evaluation, and instruction in the responsible conduct of research.
+All scholars participated in the monthly First Tuesday Women's Health interdisciplinary research seminar series at the Institute for Research on Women and Gender.
+Access to faculty career development programs, advanced courses in biomedical research, biostatistics, epidemiology, and research methodology assistance was available as appropriate.

-A Program Advisory Committee will oversee the program with emphasis on recruitment, selection, ongoing assessment of progress and post-completion tracking of scholars.
-Support provided by the grant will help assure continued success in our efforts to promote the successful transition of women's health researchers to scientific independence.
-Of the 10 scholars supported by the Michigan BIRCWH in the initial cycle, all have progressed significantly and are currently in appropriate research-focused positions (seven in tenure-track positions and three in research positions).
+A Program Advisory Committee oversaw the program with emphasis on recruitment, selection, ongoing assessment of progress, and post-completion tracking of scholars.
+Support provided by the grant helped ensure continued success in our efforts to promote the successful transition of women's health researchers to scientific independence.
+Of scholars supported by the Michigan BIRCWH, all have progressed significantly and are currently in appropriate research-focused positions.